Feature image: Xuhui Runway Park. Photo credit: Sasaki.

 How can I register my project for the pilot?

 SITES is accepting new projects on a rolling basis.
-Complete our short online form to express your interest in the development of this new adaptation of the SITES rating system.
 If you are ready to register a project, let us know.
 We are currently offering a promotional discount to the first 25 projects that register.

 What can projects expect from the experience?